How it works

 Common questions about the workflow

 Under a minute for a typical search.
 Sign in with Google, type your postcode and a service radius, pick the EPC bands you target — usually D, E, F and G for MEES work — and the map renders the matching properties immediately.
 A 5-mile radius around a UK postcode typically returns between 800 and 5,000 D-G properties depending on density.
-Sort by retrofit-priority score, click any property to see its full EPC history and recommendations, then add to a watchlist or export to CSV.
+Sort by retrofit-priority score, click any property to see its full EPC history and recommendations, then add to a watchlist or export to CSV for your job planner.
 The slowest step is your decision about which patches to focus on, not the search.

 Can I filter by multiple retrofit measures?

 Yes — and combining measures is where the workflow earns its keep.
 The recommended-measures filter accepts cavity-wall insulation, loft insulation, external and internal wall insulation, double or triple glazing, low-energy lighting, heat-pump suitability, solar PV suitability and a handful of secondary controls.
-Stack them — for example, cavity wall plus loft plus heat pump returns properties where all three are flagged on the EPC, which is your highest-conversion bundle for whole-house retrofit.
+Stack them — for example, cavity wall plus loft plus heat pump returns properties where all three are flagged on the EPC, which is your highest-value bundle for whole-house retrofit.
 Pro also adds a recommendations-match filter that scores how well a property matches your specific trade — useful for installers who fit one measure rather than the bundle.

 What's the retrofit-priority score and how is it calculated?